jun617/AC_6DoF_Refinement_MetaQuest3/README.md

 Optimizing the tracking model for on-device inference (e.g., running directly on Meta Quest 3) would eliminate server dependency and improve latency.

 ### 3. Scene-Aware Simulation
-Utilizing scene understanding (e.g., room geometry reconstruction) by using Scene API could enable airflow simulation that accounts for walls and obstacles.
+Utilizing scene understanding (e.g., room geometry reconstruction via Scene API) could enable airflow simulation that accounts for walls and obstacles.

+### 4. Quantitative Evaluation of Tracking Accuracy
+Future work should include systematic evaluation of the 6DoF tracking performance, such as:

+- pose error (translation / rotation)
+- alignment accuracy between virtual and real objects
+- robustness under varying lighting and viewpoints

+### 5. System Performance Benchmarking
+The current system has not been fully benchmarked.

+Future evaluation could include:

+- end-to-end latency (capture → inference → update)
+- frame rate and stability
+- network overhead and scalability

-### 4. User Study Integration
+### 6. User Study Integration
 Extending the system to include structured user studies would allow quantitative evaluation of how AR airflow visualization affects user perception and decision-making.

 ---